 If you are an experienced writer and want to transition into technical writing, start by targeting companies that produce software or hardware.
-Network with other professionals in the field, attend tech conferences and read trade publications to stay current on the latest trends.
+Network with other professionals in the field, attend tech conferences, and read trade publications to stay current on the latest trends.

 Also, be prepared to show off your writing samples and demonstrate your knowledge of the latest tools and technologies.

-No matter what your level of experience, the most important thing is to stay up-to-date on the latest trends and technologies in the field.
+No matter your level of experience, the most important thing is to stay up-to-date on the latest trends and technologies in the field.
 By following these tips, you’ll be well on your way to becoming a successful technical writer.